yabdulra/Home_Service_Robot/README.md

     - `roslaunch service_bot amcl.launch` to launch amcl and the navigation stack,
     - `roslaunch turtlebot3_gazebo view_navigation.launch` to launch rviz for map visualization.

     Use the `2D Nav Goal` on the tools panel on RVIZ to send to navigation goals, one at a time to visualize the robot move to the set goal locations.
-A sample video(2.5 times speed) below shows the robot moving to the set goal locations.
+A sample video(2.5 times speed) in [this link](https://www.youtube.com/watch?v=NZ7jPu-n5AY) shows the robot moving to the set goal locations.

-   <iframe id="video" width="560" height="315" src="https://www.youtube.com/watch?v=NZ7jPu-n5AY" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen=""></iframe>

   * ### Pick Objects
     The `pick_objects.sh` builds on the `test_navigation.sh` script to launch a node that sends predefined goal poses (pickup and drop-off goals) to the robot to simulate the movement of the robot from initial pose to the pickup location, and finally to the drop-off location.
 The image below shows the steps taken by the robot to move from pickup location to the drop-off location.